How to claim your share of the $700M Equifax breach settlement

 The exact amount that Equifax will pay out is undetermined.
 The proposed settlement will start with a $300 million fund to compensate affected consumers who bought credit-monitoring services.
 Equifax will also pay $175 million to state and districts -- and $100 million to the Consumer Financial Protection Bureau in civil penalties.

-If the initial $300 million infusion doesn't adequately compensate consumers, according to the FTC, Equifax has agreed to add up to $125 million more to the fund, for a total possible settlement of $700 million.
+If the initial $300 million infusion doesn't adequately compensate consumers, according to the FTC, Equifax has agreed to kick in $125 million more to the fund, for a total possible settlement payout of $700 million.
 If you're a claimant, your share of the settlement could include free credit-monitoring and identity-theft protection services.
 You might also be eligible for cash payments to cover expenses as a result of the breach -- such as legal fees and credit monitoring -- free help recovering from identity theft and free credit reports for 10 years.

 Here's how to take part in the settlement.